sonekac/AI-Discipline/README.md

 # IA

-In this repository, you will find the assignments done for Artificial Inteligence from the Bachelor's Degree in Universidade de Évora.
+In this repository, you will find the assignments done for Artificial intelligence from the Bachelor's Degree in Universidade de Évora.

-The assigments consisted in modelization of scenarios for AI processing, and aplication of algortithms, while the recursive language of Prologue
+The assignments consisted of the modelization of scenarios for AI processing, and the application of algorithms, while the recursive language of Prologue

+Unfortunately, the reports are in Portuguese.